ChetanVerma07/chetanverma07/README.md

 - User Can Make and Add Friends in The AI Application
 - Can Post Anything They Want
 - All in One Place Ai, Switches Between API's as Per The Prompt
+- Prepaid and Postpaid Api System
+- Alot Of Other Cool Features

+  Launching Soon

 ##  Linux & Cybersecurity